CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_progbasics.md

 #### What is the main goal of a retrospective meeting?
 The goal is to discuss among the team members how the work went during the last sprint, what was good, what was bad, and what steps each member can take to improve the personal and team work.
+(SMART objectives)

 ## Programming environment